 Director of Policy Research Unit (Manchester) and Theme Lead for Ageing, Frailty and End-of-Life-Care

-Nearly all of his teaching is at postgraduate level; he has supervised 30+ PhD students and mentored a number of early and mid-career researchers.
+All of Chris’s teaching is at postgraduate level.
+He has supervised more than 30 PhD students and mentored a number of early and mid-career researchers.
 He also has broad university administrative experience as a School Director of Research (2003 to 2013) and through leading RAE2008 and REF2014 submissions.
+During the 2020-21 COVID-19 pandemic, he sat on the Scientific Advisory Group for Emergencies (Sage) Social Care Working Group.

 Professor Peter Bower